kevinkniu/forte/README.md

 # Forte

 ## Description
 forte is a music-based social media application made using Next.js, Socket.io + Node/Express, and Firebase.
+This project was created by a team of 6.

 ## ✨ Features
 - Customize user personal profile with favorite songs and genres